pommicket/ted/README.md

 To reset your ted configuration to the default settings, delete your ted.cfg file (`~/.local/share/ted/ted.cfg` on Linux, `C:\Users\<your user name>\AppData\Local\ted\ted.cfg` on Windows) or move it somewhere else.

-To change the font, create files called `font.ttf` and `font-bold.ttf` in the same directory as `ted.cfg`.
-At the moment, only monospace fonts are supported.

 #### Themes

 At the top of `ted.cfg` you will see a line which includes a theme.